MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 Defaults for all the permissions can be set at the project level and can be overridden on an individual task group pipeline.

 You use task groups to encapsulate a sequence of tasks already defined in a build or a release pipeline into a single reusable task.
-You [define and manage task groups](../library/task-groups.md) in the **Task groups** tab of the **Pipelines** hub.
+You [define and manage task groups](../library/task-groups.md) in the **Task groups** tab if **Azure Pipelines**.

 > [!div class="mx-tdCol2BreakAll"]
 > | Permission | Description |